 The memory occupied by keys is allocated by regular memory allocation operating system calls.
-The application is responsible for calling the appropriate destruction functions provided in the module's API.
+The application is responsible for calling the appropriate destruction functions provided in the module's API by using the API function gcry_free().
 The destruction functions overwrite the memory occupied by keys with "zeros" and deallocates the memory with the regular memory deallocation operating system call.
 In case of abnormal termination, or swap in/out of a physical memory page of a process, the keys in physical memory are overwritten by the Linux kernel before the physical memory is allocated to another process.